Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 Structural weakness

-Fitness testing helps reduce accidents caused by mechanical failure.
+Vehicle fitness testing helps reduce accidents caused by mechanical failure.

 2. Pollution Control: